drakeltheryuujin/git-interview-baseline/README.md

  create mode 100644 new-feature-file
 ```

-You can see the commit we made was made in the context of the `new-feature` branch.
+You can see the from the commit message that it was made in the context of the `new-feature` branch.

-Right as we got started on that feature though, we get another bug report and have to move back into master to fix the bug and then deploy master.
-How do we move from `new-feature` branch back to `master`?
-What will our code look like when we move back to `master`, will we see the remnants of the `new-feature` branch and code represented by the `new-feature-file`?
+Let's say that in the middle of this new feature, we get another bug report, and have to move back into master to fix the bug and then deploy master.
+How do we move from our  `new-feature` branch back to `master`?

 **Protip: You can create and checkout a new branch in one command using: `git checkout -b new-branch-name`.
 That will both create the branch `new-branch-name` and move into it by checking it out.**

 ### Moving back to `master` with `git checkout master`

-You can always move between branches with `git checkout`.
+You can always move between branches with `git checkout <existing branch name>`.
 Since we are currently on `new-feature`, we can move back to master with `git checkout master`.

+** **Make sure to check-in your changes from `new-feature` on new-feature before checking out.
+Otherwise your uncommitted files will travel with you to the next branch** **

 ```
 mission-critical-application $ git checkout master Switched to branch 'master'
 ```

-And we could move back to `new-feature` with `git checkout new-feature`
+We can move back to `new-feature` with `git checkout new-feature`

 ```
 mission-critical-application $ git checkout new-feature